 Last Updated on November 5, 2022

-Java is famous for its many wonders and especially its volcanoes, some are still really active and all are spectacular.
-The most famous ones being Mount Bromo and Ijen.
-Although Gunung Bromo is still active, you can still trek to the summit and see the crater from up close, for Ijen you can even get down into it to see the impressive blue fires.
+East Java is famous for its many wonders and especially its volcanoes, some are still really active and all are spectacular.
+The most famous ones being Mount Bromo and Ijen Volcano.

 Disclaimer: this post contains affiliate links, which means that if you click on any links and make a purchase I’ll get a small commission, at no cost to you.

-Exploring Gunung Bromo, part of the Bromo-Tengger-Semeru National Park, is a truly unique experience.
-The scenery is spectacular, and the landscape like you’ve never seen before.
+Exploring Gunung Bromo, part of the Bromo-Tengger-Semeru National Park, and watching the sunrise over the volcanoes is a truly unique experience.
+The scenery is spectacular, and the landscape is like you’ve never seen before.